A group of characters, often a mix of heroes and villains, are trapped by some form of Applied Phlebotinum

 - Detective Conan movie 6, "The Phantom of Baker Street". traps the main characters in a virtual reality game controlled by a rogue AI, and featuring Jack the Ripper.

 - Haiyore!
-Nyarko-san episode 8 has the cast sucked into a cursed Dating Sim (based mostly on Tokimeki Memorial) with Mahiro as the Player Character; he has to romance one of the girls in order for everyone to get out.
-The whole thing plays out as an even longer chain of anime references than usual, and culminates in Mahiro's three main interests having a martial arts battle over him while dressed as Pai Chan, Mai Shiranui, and Bridget.
+Nyarko-san episode 8 has the cast sucked into a cursed Dating Sim (based mostly on Tokimeki Memorial) with Mahiro as the Player Character; if he wants to return to reality, he has to pick a girlfriend (or Hasta) by the end of the school year.
+The whole thing plays out as an even longer chain of anime references than usual, and culminates in Nyarko, Cuuko, and Hasta having a martial arts battle over him while dressed as Pai Chan, Mai Shiranui, and Bridget.
+Nyarko wins.

 - The off-beat comic book series The Invisibles had an appropriately weird example where King Mob and Boy get caught in the mindscape of the Marquis de Sade (yes, really) during an attempt to pull him out of the past that goes somewhat pear-shaped.
 They end up having to witness the entirety of 120 Days of Sodom, which King Mob treats as a sick joke.